chinchalinchin/scrilla/README.md

 ### Query Parameters
 - <i>tickers</i>: an array of the stock/crypto tickers (specified by repeated instances of the <i>tickers</i> parameters).<br>
 - <i>start</i>: start date of calculation's time period.
-If not provided, defaults to 100 days ago.Format: YYYY-MM-DD<br>
+If not provided, defaults to 100 days ago.
+Format: YYYY-MM-DD<br>
 - <i>end</i>: end date of calculation's time period.
 If not provided, defaults to today.
 Format: YYYY-MM-DD<br>
 - <i>jpeg</i>: will visualize and return the result as a JPEG.
 If not provided, defaults to <i>False</i>.
 Format: true, false.
 Case insensitive.<br>